pingpwn/metalbot/README.md

 Honestly I didn't even check if there's a metalbot already if there is then f*ck you.

-(Oh almost forgot, this bot is filled with profanity and sexual innuendos (as well as bad humor) so continue with caution.)
+(Oh almost forgot, this bot is filled with profanity and sexual innuendos, as well as bad humor, so continue with caution.)

 This is just a shitty robot that is supposed to make my friends laugh and force me into learning more python.
 LETS SEE WAT IT DOES